Blogs About Content Marketing 11 min read

 As a copywriter, text, and design are both equally important if you want to create an exceptional copy.
 Always consider the lines, spaces, fonts, and text size of your copies.

-The design concept of Fitt’s Law suggests that the bigger a copy is, the more accessible it can become readers.
-Ideally, you’d want a 16px text size and a 1.5 line spacing to consider the readability and highlight the importance of a specific section.
+The design concept of Fitt’s Law suggests that the bigger a copy is, the more accessible it can become to readers.
+Ideally, you would want a 16px text size and a 1.5 line spacing to consider the readability and highlight the importance of a specific section.

-Don’t be afraid of varying text sizes and spaces in your copy, UX designers actually welcome this practice to map out the essential elements of your content.
+Don’t be afraid of varying text sizes and spaces in your copy, UX designers actually welcome this practice to highlight the most essential elements of your content.

 6. Fix your copy noise.